alexandrakomkova/weather_app_flutter/README.md

 # Weather App (Flutter)

-A cross-platform weather application built with Flutter that shows current weather based on device's location.
+A cross-platform weather application built with Flutter that shows current weather based on device's location, gives AI advice about clothes that's suitable for weather forecast.

 Features
 ----------------